What is a Hurdle Rate?

 The most common way to use the hurdle rate to evaluate an investment is by performing a discounted cash flow (DCF) analysis.
-The DCF analysis method uses the concept of the time value of money (opportunity cost) to forecast all future cash flows and then discount them back to today’s value at the hurdle rate to provide the net present value.
+The DCF analysis method uses the concept of the time value of money (opportunity cost) to forecast all future cash flows and then discount them back to today’s value to provide the net present value.

 As you can see in the example above, if a hurdle rate (discount rate) of 12% is used, the investment opportunity has a net present value of $378,381.
-It means if the cost of making the investment is less than $378,381 its expected return will exceed the hurdle rate.
-If the cost is more than $378,381 the expected return will be lower than the hurdle rate.
+This means if the cost of making the investment is less than $378,381, then its expected return will exceed the hurdle rate.
+If the cost is more than $378,381, then the expected return will be lower than the hurdle rate.

-Learn more about hurdle rates and internal rate of return in CFI’s financial modeling & valuation courses.
+Learn more about rates of return in CFI’s financial modeling & valuation courses.

 How important is the hurdle rate in capital investments?